unkemptArc99/cs7641-project/docs/index.md

 {% include image.html url="img/accurate.png" description="Accurate KMeans Clustering" %}

 ### GMM on ResNet models & Results
 Applying GMM on the extracted features also result in similar performance metrics.
-Here is the performance -
+Here is the performance graph -

 {% include image.html url="img/gmm_perf_resnet.png" description="" %}

+The image results are also same as KMeans, so no point in reiterating the same inaccuracies and accuracies.

 ## Final Presentation Video